Publications

 Scholl, R., and T. Räz (2013): Modeling causal structures.
 European Journal for Philosophy of Science 3(1): 115–32. [journal] [philsci-archive]

-Articles (chapters in books, conference proceedings, old preprints)
+Articles (book chapters, conference proceedings, old preprints)

 Räz, T. and T. Sauer (2017): The collaboration between Marcel Grossmann and Albert Einstein as a case of the application of mathematics.
 Proceedings of the Fourteenth Marcel Grossmann Meeting on General Relativity: 3368–3371. [proceedings (open access)]